dupauly/gslx680-acpi/README.md

 by the driver.
 You should also see a message from the input subsystem that a new input device was added.

+**Notes added from user**: After preparing the firmware it may be necessary to enter the following command in terminal:
+        xinput --map-to-output <deviceid> <screenname>
+Change deviceid by the respective number of the device shown with "xinput list" command.
+Change screename with the name shown as primary screen as output of "xrandr" command.
+**end of not**

 You may then observe the output from evtest.
 X.org touchscreen input should work too, but you will notice that the touch points are off if the panel width and height were not set accurately.